Soude640/COMP6321-fall-2019/README.md

 Credit to book authors of Bishop textbook and supplementary readings.

-*(At the end, if there is any violation in the public repo, please contact me and I will delete the file or make it private.
-I apologize for it in advance.)*
+<i> **(At the end, if there is any violation in the public repo, please contact me and I will delete the file asap or make it private.
+I apologize for that in advance.)** </i>